Healthy Homes Assessment Strathmore Park

 Draught Stopping Strathmore Park

-If a draft can be felt through gaps that are too large or holes, it requirements to be sealed.
+If a draught could be felt from unreasonable gaps or holes that it requirements to be closed.

-See the full details regarding the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections